Maximally Degenerate Floquet Structure and Possible Nonexistence of Optimal Control in a Pendulum Swing-Up Problem: Introduction

 \section{Introduction}

-The motion of a pendulum has motivated many branches of classical mechanics, mathematical physics, and engineering (see, e.g., \cite{Goldstein:01:CM,Guckenheimer:85:NODSBVF}).
-In control science, it is not only used in engineering education but also a source of academic research motivation such as under-actuated systems \cite{Xin:2014:CDA:2584545} and swing-up control \cite{Astrom:00:automatica,Angeli:01:automatica,Shiriaev:01:syscon,Astrom:08:automatica,LaHera:09:mechatronics}.

-Controlling the nonlinear motion of a pendulum with optimal control is also studied in \cite{Osinga:06:jdde}, and in \cite{Horibe:17:ieee_cst}, an experimental result of optimal swing-up is reported approximately solving a Hamilton-Jacobi equation (HJE).
-In the two articles, the geometry of a solution for an HJE is studied and in \cite{Horibe:17:ieee_cst}, the mechanism of the existence of multiple locally optimal controls is reported through the study of a stable manifold of a Hamiltonian optimality system.
+In control science, the pendulum is a benchmark that serves as an educational example and as a testbed for advanced control design, including stabilization \cite{Angeli:01:automatica}, under-actuated systems, and swing-up control \cite{Astrom:00:automatica,Shiriaev:01:syscon,Astrom:08:automatica,LaHera:09:mechatronics}.
+Controlling the nonlinear motion of a pendulum with optimal control is also studied by many authors, and in \cite{Horibe:17:ieee_cst}, an experimental result of optimal swing-up is reported, approximately solving a \gls{hjbe}.

-The design of optimal feedback control requires solving HJEs (see, e.g., \cite{Athans:66:OC,Liberzon:12:CVOCT}) and the existence of certain solutions for HJEs is a sufficient condition for the existence of optimal control.
-For this issue, the paper \cite{Sakamoto:22:automatica} poses a question that since there is no exact solution method for HJEs, no one exactly knows if an infinite-horizon optimal control exists or not for a given nonlinear control system.
-For this issue, the paper gives a set of conditions, such as stabilizability, detectability, and growth conditions, for the existence of infinite-horizon optimal control using a functional analysis technique.

-The aforementioned paper\cite{Sakamoto:22:automatica} touches on a pendulum optimal swing-up problem and proves that optimal control exists when a weighting matrix $Q$ on states is non-zero semi-definite.
-When it is zero, the detectability is lost and a weird (interesting!) phenomenon occurs, which is reported in an unpublished report\cite{horibe-masterE}.
-Horibe, in his Master's thesis, computes a number of trajectories in the optimality Hamiltonian systems connecting pending and upright positions when $Q=0$ and reports that the longer the trajectory is, the smaller the control cost gets (see Fig.~\ref{fig:107swings}).
-It may be conjectured, from this computation, that there may not exist optimal control for this problem as the cost could be arbitrarily small.
-This finding is the motivation of the present contribution to investigate what is really happening in this optimal control system.

-The starting point of the study is the fact that the Hamiltonian system for this optimal control problem has two equilibrium points (see Equations~(\ref{eqn:orginal_hamiltonian_yp})-(\ref{eqn:Ham_canonicaleq}) in \S~\ref{sctn:setting}).
-For the conjecture to be true, the pending equilibrium must be unstable, otherwise, a certain finite amount of control effort, initial kick, is required to leave a stable region.
-As shown in Table~\ref{tbl:eigenvalues}, the two equilibrium points have totally different natures in their linearization.

-Interestingly, Table~\ref{tbl:eigenvalues} suggests that applying linearization techniques is hopeless and predicts more careful analysis may be required since all the eigenvalues appear as a single pair on the imaginary axis.
-This location of eigenvalues is known as $1\!:\!-1$ {\em resonance} or {\em Hamiltonian-Hopf bifurcation} and motivates the development of sophisticated techniques such as Hamiltonian perturbation, normal forms, and Lie series expansion technique in celestial mechanics (see, e.g., \cite[\S~10-12]{Meyer2017i}).